Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Complications of tetanus can include:

+A DTaP shot is a combination vaccine that protects against 3 diseases: diphtheria, tetanus, and pertussis.
 The CDC recommends that children receive 5 DTaP shots.
-A DTaP shot is a combination vaccine that protects against 3 diseases: diphtheria, tetanus, and pertussis.
-The first three shots are given at 2, 4, and 6 months of age.
+The first 3 shots are given at 2, 4, and 6 months of age.
 Between 15 and 18 months of age, the fourth shot is given, and a fifth is given when a child enters school at 4 to 6 years of age.
 At regular checkups for 11- or 12-year-olds, a preteen should get a dose of Tdap.
 The Tdap booster contains tetanus, diphtheria, and pertussis vaccine.
 If an adult did not get a Tdap as a preteen or teen, he or she should get a dose of Tdap instead of the Td booster.
 Adults should get a Td booster every 10 years, but it can be given before the 10-year mark.
-Always consult your health care provider for advice.
+Always see your healthcare provider for advice.

-If you have any of the symptoms listed in the symptoms section, you should seek medical care immediately, as tetanus requires urgent attention.
+If you have any of the symptoms listed in the symptoms section, seek medical care immediately, as tetanus requires urgent attention.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |